huongw/Recipe-App/README.md

 ## Receipe App

-This is a receipe app I built using the Edamam API to receive receipe information.

-It was built to better my understanding with React.
+Find recipe ideas by typing in your ideal choice of food and filtering out the choices with three options: diet, health, and cuisine!
+This react app was a simple personal project built using Axios to fetch data from the Edamam API.

 ## Tech Stacks